AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-developer-console-and-postman.md

 ---
-title: Create a Sandbox | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
+title: Set up Developer Console and Postman | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
-description:
+description: In this lesson, you will set up a project in the Adobe Developer Console and provide you with [!DNL Postman] Collections so you can start using Platform APIs.
-feature: sandbox
+feature: api
 topics:
 kt: 4348
 audience: data architect,data engineer